gautamo/AudioNet/README.md

 # audioNet
 Classify Piano Audio to Music Notes using Neural Networks

+Built by Gautam Banuru, Sahil Katrekar, and Calvin Hsieh

+Check HiddenPower Demo.ipynb for a demo on the project.

 ## 1. Project Summary

 This project aims to translate raw piano audio into written music notes.
 In order to facilitate this translation, the